-The acting business is not as easy as it may seem.
-There are thousands of struggling actors across the country who wish to try their luck in movies and stage shows.
+The acting business is not easy.
+There are many struggling actors who wish to try their luck in movies and stage shows.
 With tough competition at every step, not everyone is lucky to bag a coveted role.
 Of course, luck plays a huge role in what will happen in your life.
-However, it's your dedication, determination, hard work, and passion that takes you ahead.
+However, it's your dedication, determination, hard work and passion that takes you ahead.

 Acting Methods and Techniques

 The key element of a comedic acting style is not that you "milk the audience" for a laugh.
 The script might be really hilarious to work from, but if you act out the scenes as if the will come automatically without your input, you are definitely going to kill the essence of comedy, spontaneity.